jessica-richards/oxford-judo-club/Oxford-University-Judo-Club-Constitution.md

 **5.18** No member of the Committee shall be removed from office except by the approving votes of two-thirds of those present in person or by proxy at a General Meeting.

 **5.19** The Committee shall have the power to award Honorary Offices at a Committee meeting to people of great importance to the club.
 Honorary Officers need to be approved by two-thirds of the Committee.
 Honorary Officers are not part of the Committee and have no votes unless they are paid up full members of the club.
-The position is held for lifetime.
+The position is held for life.

 ### 6 Indemnity